Breastfeeding a baby is not only good for the baby, but can go a long way to “greening” Islam.

-Many Muslim women cover up with a hijab.
-If you are breastfeeding a baby, this Muslim American blogger recommends buying a special coverup.
+If you are breastfeeding a baby, some Muslim American bloggers recommend buying a special coverup.
 Here in the Middle East, modesty among religious Christians, Moslems, and Jews is often associated with inhibitions about nursing in public.
 But that isn’t necessarily true.

 In my years counseling nursing mothers, I’ve found that modest dress and nursing in public are separate issues.
 Women covered from head to toe can be seen nursing their babies on a park bench, while some mothers in halter tops wouldn’t dream of nursing in public.
 In countries like the US, where babies are primarily bottle-fed, breastfeeding mothers are frequently asked to leave public places or cover up while billboards with exposed breasts are everywhere.